-Best Tall Residential or Hotel Building Award of Excellence: Vancouver House, Vancouver
+Best Tall Residential or Hotel Building Winner: Vancouver House, Vancouver

 Design Development Director

 Vancouver House is a contemporary descendant of the Flatiron Building in New York City.
 The Flatiron was built on a triangular site left over from the intersection of Broadway and Fifth Avenue.
 The site was considered unusable until economic and technological forces combined to make a new and striking architecture.
 Vancouver House takes the design approach one step further by reclaiming the lost spaces for living.
 In the tradition of the Flatiron, Vancouver House is not the result of formal excess or architectural idiosyncrasies, but a product of its circumstances.